← Back to Blog

 Chainlink won't help you if:

-- You're pricing an asset that doesn't have a Chainlink feed (long tail tokens, LP tokens, NFTs)
+- You're pricing an asset that doesn't have a Chainlink feed (long-tail tokens, LP tokens, NFTs)

-- Your protocol derives a "price" from the Chainlink price in a way that's manipulable (e.g., calculating LP token value by combining a Chainlink price with on-chain reserves)
+- Your protocol derives a "price" from the Chainlink price in a way that's still manipulable (e.g., calculating LP token value by combining a Chainlink price with on-chain reserves)

 - The underlying markets Chainlink aggregates from are thin enough to be moved by large trades

-TWAP: Manipulation-Resistant but Latent
+TWAP: Manipulation-Resistant but Not Free

 // Uniswap V3 TWAP example